prataprc/goparsec/astquery.md

 ASTQuery is the simple idea of applying CSS selectors on Abstract Syntax Tree.

-Abstract Syntax Tree (AST) is constructed by parsing i/p text stream for tokens and organising tokens as a tree of Terminal nodes and NonTerminal nodes.
+Abstract Syntax Tree (AST) is constructed by parsing i/p text stream for tokens and organizing tokens as a tree of Terminal nodes and NonTerminal nodes.
 Typically, Terminal nodes are leaf nodes holding a token of symbols from input stream.
 And NonTerminals are intermediate nodes that are constructed using other intermediate and leaf nodes.
 Thus a Syntax Tree is constructed.